Pharmaceutical company

 Developing AI-powered oncology drug development infrastructure

-For decades, cancer drug trials have failed at a rate exceeding 95%—burning through $50-60 billion annually on treatments tested in patients who were never likely to respond.
-On April 17, 2025, researchers from AstraZeneca and Tempus AI published results in Cancer Cell showing that the Predictive Biomarker Modeling Framework (PBMF)—a machine learning system using contrastive learning—can identify, from existing clinical data, which cancer patients will survive longer on immunotherapy versus chemotherapy.
-Applied retrospectively to completed phase 3 trials, the system improved survival outcomes by 15% compared to traditional patient selection.
+For decades, cancer drug trials have failed at a rate exceeding 95%, burning through $50–60 billion annually on treatments tested in patients unlikely to respond.
+On April 17, 2025, researchers from AstraZeneca and Tempus AI published in Cancer Cell results from the Predictive Biomarker Modeling Framework, a machine learning system using contrastive learning on existing clinical data.
+The system can identify which cancer patients will survive longer on immunotherapy versus chemotherapy.
+Applied retrospectively to completed phase 3 trials, it improved survival outcomes by 15% compared to traditional patient selection.

 No stories match your search